-In order to protect residents, businesses and visitors, the Township of Bonfield requires a coordinated emergency response by a number of agencies under the direction of the Emergency Control Group.
+To protect residents, businesses and visitors, the Township of Bonfield requires a coordinated emergency response by several agencies under the direction of the Emergency Control Group.
 These are distinct arrangements and procedures from the normal, day-to-day operations carried out by emergency services.